phsantosjr/phsantosjr/README.md

 I have a Bachelor’s degree in Computer Science and a MBA.
 In the last eight years I’ve been working in my own company, where I am responsible for IT, and we are doing a good job, having positive feedback and growing every year.
 In my free time, I enjoy reading books, playing with my daughter, travelling, and spending time with my family.
 An interesting thing about me is that I love coffee, and indeed I developed a platform to help people like me to find Brazilian’s Special Coffee.
+My new project is a platform to help people to find best prices for their Brazilian Craft Beer - https://buscacerveja.com.br

 ### Connect with me: